izzyzs/izzyzs/README.md

 # Hey there!
-My name is Ismael,

-I'm extremely passionate about computer science and software development.
-Take a look at some of my repositories to see my work!
+My name is Ismael.
+Check out my repos and stick around for the ride!